-Land Use Category Description Developed Areas characterized by a high percentage (30% or greater) of constructed materials. e.g., asphalt, Developed concrete, buildings, etc. High Includes infrastructure (e.g., roads, railroads, etc.) and all highly developed areas.
+Land Use Category Description Areas characterized by a high percentage (30% or greater) of constructed materials. e.g., asphalt, Developed concrete, buildings, etc. High Includes infrastructure (e.g., roads, railroads, etc.) and all highly developed areas.
 Includes highly developed areas where people reside in high numbers. e.g., apartment complexes, Medium row houses, etc. Vegetation accounts for less than 20% of the cover.
 Constructed materials account for 80-100% of the cover.
 Includes areas with a mixture of constructed materials and vegetation.
 Constructed materials Low account for 30-80% of the cover.
 Vegetation may account for 20-70% of the cover.
-These areas 2011 most commonly include single-family housing units.
+These areas most commonly include single-family housing units.
 Population densities will be lower than in high-intensity residential areas.
 Open Includes areas that have approximately 100% vegetative cover.
-These areas could be large grass ••••• yards, recreational fields, golf courses, etc. Areas characterized by herbaceous vegetation that has been planted or is intensively managed for Planted/Cultivated the production of food, feed, or fiber, or is maintained in developed settings for specific purposes.
-Herbaceous vegetation accounts for 75-100% of the cover.
-Cultivated Crops Areas used for the production of crops such as corn, soybeans, vegetables, rice, etc. Hay/Pasture Areas of grasses, legumes, pr grass-legume mixtures planted for livestock grazing or the production of seed of hay crops.
+These areas could be large grass yards, recreational fields, golf courses, etc. Areas characterized by herbaceous vegetation that has been planted or is intensively managed for Planted/Cultivated the production of food, feed, or fiber, or is maintained in developed settings for specific purposes. r lanced/ cultivated Herbaceous vegetation accounts for 75-100% of the cover.
+Cultivated Crops Areas used for the production of crops such as corn, soybeans, vegetables, rice, etc. Areas of grasses, legumes, pr grass-legume mixtures planted for livestock grazing or the Hay/Pasture production of seed of hay crops.
 Natural Areas where the vegetative cover is in balance Forest Uplands Areas characterized by tree cover (natural or semi-natural woody vegetation, generally greater than 6 meters tall); tree canopy accounts for 25-100% of the cover.
 Deciduous Forest Areas dominated by trees where 75% or more of the tree species shed foliage simultaneously in response to seasonal change.
 Evergreen Forest Areas dominated by trees where 75% or more of the tree species maintain their leaves all year.
 Canopy is never without green foliage.
-Mixed Forest Areas dominated by trees where neither deciduous nor evergreen species represent more than 75% of the sever present Low Vegetation 75% of the cover present.
-Low vegetation Areas deminated by unland grasses and farbs.
-In rare space, berbassey sever is less than 200 Harbacaous Areas dominated by upland gasses and forbs.
-In rate cases, nerbaceous cover is less than 25%, Herbaceous intensive management, but they are often utilized for grazing Areas dominated by shruh: shruh capany accounts for 25-100% of the cover.
-Shruh cover is generally greater than 25% when tree cover is less than 25%.
-Shrub cover may be less than 25% in Shrub/Scrub generally greater than 25% when the cover is less than 25%.
-Sin up cover may be less than 25% in $r{25\%}$ and shrubs cover exceeds the cover of the other life forms Areas where the soil or substrate is periodically saturated with or covered with water, or may be Wetlands present at or near the surface all year, seasonally, or varying periods.
-Areas where forest or shrubland vegetation accounts for 25-100% of the cover and the soil or Woody Wetlands substrate is periodically saturated with or covered with water.
-Emergent Herbaceous Areas where perennial herbaceous vegetations accounts for 75-100% of the cover and the soil Wetlands substrate is periodically saturated with or covered with water.
+Areas dominated by trees where neither deciduous nor evergreen species represent more than Mixed Forest 75% of the cover present.
+Low Vegetation 1370 of the cover present.
+Low regetation Areas dominated by upland grasses and forbs.
+In rare cases, herbaceous cover is less than 25%, Herbaceous but exceeds the combined cover of the woody species present.
+These areas are not subject to Tierbaccous intensive management, but they are often utilized for grazing.
+Areas dominated by shrub; shrub canopy accounts for 25-100% of the cover.
+Shrub cover is Church /Courch generally greater than 25% when tree cover is less than 25%.
+Shrub cover may be less than 25% in Shrub/Scrub cases when the cover of other life forms (e.g., herbaceous or tree) is less than 25% and shrubs cover exceeds the cover of the other life forms.
+Wetlands Areas where the soil or substrate is periodically saturated with or covered with water, or may be present at or near the surface all year, seasonally, or varying periods.
+Woody Wetlands Areas where forest or shrubland vegetation accounts for 25-100% of the cover and the soil or substrate is periodically saturated with or covered with water.
+Emergent Herbaceous Areas where perennial herbaceous vegetations accounts for 75-100% of the cover and the soil or Wetlands substrate is periodically saturated with or covered with water.